 Understanding why car keys break can help you prevent potential issues and avoid costly repairs.
 Below are the most common causes of broken car keys, each explained in detail.

-- Daily wear and tear weakens the key blade over time, making it more likely to snap during use.
+- Daily wear and tear weaken the key blade over time, making it more likely to snap during use.

 - Applying excessive force when turning the key in the ignition can cause the key to bend and eventually break.